Timberfest Memorial 2020 Lacrosse Tournament Rules

 - If two teams are tied, the winner of the game or games between the two teams advances.
 If a tie still exists, the goal average formula listed below will be used.

-- The goal average is calculated by dividing the total goals for, by the total goals for plus the total goals against.
-Only the goals scored in games between the tied teams is used in the goal average formula for tie breaking.
-The team with the greater resultant number shall advance.
+- Otherwise GOAL AVERAGE FORMULA: Only the goals scored in games between the tied teams are used in the goal average formula for tie breaking.
+Team with the highest ratio advances.

 GOALS FOR + GOALS AGAINST

 The formula is applied once to rank all tied teams.

 To place an appeal, the appealing team must put a $300 non-refundable bond forward.
 The appeal must be made in writing and must be received no later than 30 minutes after the conclusion of the game.
 If game conclusion time is missing from the game sheet the scheduled game time conclusion shall be used.
 If the appeal is won the fee will be refunded.
 If any game or portion thereof is to be replayed, the refund will be given after that conclusion.

 Courtesy Between Competitors and Respect for Players and Fans